top of page

 Counselling Services

-From April, our counselling service will be open to autistic people, autistic people with co-occurring conditions, learning disabled people, and their families and carers who live in Greater Manchester and are registered with a Greater Manchester GP.
+From April 2026, our counselling service is formally funded by NHS Greater Manchester and will be open to autistic people, autistic people with co-occurring conditions, and their families and carers who live in Greater Manchester.

-• 1 to 1 counselling for people aged 16 and over
+• 1:1 counselling for people aged 16 and over

-• Working with under 16s alongside their parents / carers
+• Work with children under 16 alongside their parent/s or carers

-• Neurotypical siblings in the context of their neurodivergent sibling/s
+• Support for neurotypical siblings within the context of their neurodivergent sibling(s)

-• Couples counselling (in the context of autism / learning disabilities)
+• Couples counselling (within the context of autism)

 Please see below for more information on each service